gorhill/uBO-Extra/README.md

 The extension has no interactive UI, just an icon in the toolbar to remind it's enabled.

 Your browser should allow you to hide the icon if it annoys you.
-Use uBlock Origin's logger if you want to see and possibly filter WebSocket connections.
+Use uBlock Origin's logger if you want to see and possibly filter WebSocket connections made visible by uBO-Extra.